CumulusNetworks/docs/content/cumulus-linux-42/Layer-3/Border-Gateway-Protocol-BGP.md

 #### Reconnect Quickly

 A BGP process attempts to connect to a peer after a failure (or on startup) every `connect-time` seconds.
 By default, this is 10 seconds.
-To modify this value, run the following commands.
+To change this value, run the following commands.

 {{%notice note%}}